Patronage: Venezuela

 Boliburguesía is a term that was coined by journalist Juan Carlos Zapata in order to "define the oligarchy that has developed under the protection of the Chavez government".
 During Hugo Chávez's tenure, he seized thousands of properties and businesses while also reducing the footprint of foreign companies.
-Venezuela's economy was then largely state-run and was operated by military officers that had their business and government affairs connected.
+Venezuela's economy was then largely state-run and was operated by military officers who had their business and government affairs connected.
 Senior fellow at the Brookings Institution, Harold Trinkunas, stated that involving the military in business was "a danger", with Trinkunas explaining that the Venezuelan military "has the greatest ability to coerce people, into business like they have".
 According to Bloomberg Business, "[b]y showering contracts on former military officials and pro-government business executives, Chavez put a new face on the system of patronage".

 Science

 There are historical examples where the noble classes financed scientific pursuits.

 Many Barmakids were patrons of the sciences, which greatly helped the propagation of Indian science and scholarship from the neighboring Academy of Gundishapur into the Arabic world.
 They patronized scholars such as Jabir ibn Hayyan and Jabril ibn Bukhtishu.
 They are also credited with the establishment of the first paper mill in Baghdad.
 The power of the Barmakids in those times is reflected in The Book of One Thousand and One Nights; the vizier Ja'far appears in several stories, as well as a tale that gave rise to the expression "Barmecide feast".